 Indigenous people of Australia used the bottle brush flowers as a natural energy drink, ingeniously taking full advantage of their natural surroundings.
-Soaking the flowers in water essentially drinking all the natural goodness.
+Soaking the flowers in water essentially drinks all the natural goodness.
 The same method was used for Banksia flowers.
 Bottlebrush essential oil is used to harmonize a room or house bringing tranquil healing vibrations.

-When using this plant for landscaping it’s best to remember, grow in full sun to produce the most spectacular array of flowers.
+When using this plant for landscaping it’s best to remember, grows in full sun to produce the most spectacular array of flowers.
 Very easy to grow from cuttings.
 Growing from seeds is achievable although a little more patience is required.
 A truly spiritual tree of Australia. © Psychic Medium Ian Scott.